modin-project/modin/docs/usage_guide/optimization_guide/index.rst

    :align: center

-Note that the amount of remote calls is equal to the number of partitions, which means that since the number of partitions is decreased for full-axis functions it also decreases its parallelism potential.
+Note that the amount of remote calls is equal to the number of partitions, which means that since the number of partitions is decreased for full-axis functions it also decreases the potential for parallelism.

-Also note, that the reduction functions such as ``.sum()``, ``.mean()``, ``.max()``, etc are not considered to be full-axis and so not suffering from the decreasing of parallelism.
+Also note, that reduce functions such as ``.sum()``, ``.mean()``, ``.max()``, etc are not considered to be full-axis, so they do not suffer from the decreasing level of parallelism.

 How to tune partitioning
 ------------------------

-As you can see from the examples above, the more the frame's shape is closer to a square, the closer the number of partitions to the square of `NPartitions`.
-In the case of `NPartitions` equals to the number of workers, that means that a single worker is going to process multiple partitions at once, which slows down overall performance.
+As you can see from the examples above, the more the dataframe's shape is closer to a square, the closer the number of partitions to the square of ``NPartitions``.
+In the case of ``NPartitions`` equals to the number of workers, that means that a single worker is going to process multiple partitions at once, which slows down overall performance.

 If your workflow mainly operates with wide frames and non-full-axis functions, it makes sense to reduce the